-UK payslip law is changing on 6th April 2019, changing how employers issue payslips under the Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) Order 2018.
+UK payslip law changed on 6th April 2019, changing how employers issue payslips under the Employment Rights Act 1996 (Itemised Pay Statement) (Amendment) Order 2018.

-To summarise the changes being made to payslip legislation, we’ve put together a handy guide below.
+To summarise the changes made to payslip rules and regulations, we’ve put together a handy infographic guide.
+Check it out below:

 Payslip law update overview